Video shows elderly man hitting his head on the ground after being shoved by police in Buffalo

 Buffalo Police Department Captain Jeff Rinaldo told CBS News later Thursday night that "the Police Commissioner has immediately suspended two officers without pay in connection with the incident observed in the video."
 Rinaldo said the department has launched an internal affairs investigation.

-"Police officers must enforce — NOT ABUSE — the law," he added.
-New York Attorney General Letitia James has also said that she is also aware of the incident.
+"Police officers must enforce — NOT ABUSE — the law," Cuomo added.

+The incident drew a quick backlash on social media, with thousands of people commenting on the video.
+Many people, including celebrities, called for the officers who shoved the man to be fired.

+New York Senator Charles Schumer said the "video was deeply disturbing and the actions were wrong," according to WIVB.

 David Begnaud contributed reporting.